lassoan/SlicerMONAIAuto3DSeg/README.md

 ### GPU is not found

-Problem: Your computer has a CUDA-capable GPU but TotalSegmentator reports that GPU is not available.
+Problem: Your computer has a CUDA-capable GPU but MONAI reports that GPU is not available.

 Explanation: CUDA may not be installed on the system or CUDA version in PyTorch does not match the system CUDA version.